Schedule an Appointment with a:

 Tutoring is NOT just for students who are struggling, but also for those who want to excel academically.
 Many of the students who come for tutoring are USM’s best students, since they know it will help them stay on top!

 As a USM student, you are allowed two appointments per week per subject area.
-For example, you can schedule two writing appointments as well as two math appointments.
-There are also some drop-in groups, which do not count towards the two appointments in that subject.
-Appointments are available in Gorham, Portland, LAC, and online.
+For example, you can schedule two chemistry appointments as well as two math appointments.
+Appointments are available in Gorham, Portland, and online via Zoom.

-Please feel free to drop by The Learning Commons in Portland or Gorham, or the Writing Center at Lewiston-Auburn College.
+Please feel free to drop by The Learning Commons in Portland or Gorham.
 If there is a tutor available, he or she will be happy to work with you.
 It is always best, though, to plan ahead and schedule an appointment in advance.
 This is especially true toward the end of the semester.

 What Tutoring IS